mui/mui-x/docs/data/data-grid/events/events.md

 ```

 :::info
-Not all the event have a dedicated prop.
+Not all events have a dedicated prop.
 You can find if the event you want to use has one by looking at its example in the catalog below.
 :::